-- 1. Initial triage is at casualty locations unless hazards indicate that rapid extrication or casualty self-extrication should occur to a designated area safe for triage operations.
-In some instances, the use of priority-specific colored tape (red, yellow, green, black/blue) may be utilized to mark patients in the absence of readily usable triage tags. - 2.
+- Initial triage is at casualty locations unless hazards indicate that rapid extrication or casualty self-extrication should occur to a designated area safe for triage operations.
+In some instances, the use of priority-specific colored tape (red, yellow, green, grey, black/white, orange for decontaminated patients) may be utilized to mark patients in the absence of readily usable triage tags. - 2.
 Perform first pass (initial) triage.
-Do not perform any treatment in first pass triage other than very quick, simple and extremely urgent measures (i.e., open the airway by positioning).
+Implement life-saving interventions (i.e., bleeding control, mange chest trauma and open the airway by positioning).
 Move quickly to ensure all casualties are identified and triaged to minimize loss of life and limb. - 3.
-Attach tag to patient using the string loop directly on their body.
-Over the head or on the upper arm works well.
-The left extremities should be utilized unless extremely injured.
-This will make it easier to utilize the triage tag during transport. - 4.
+First response units (non transport) will attach tape to patients directly on their body.
+The left extremities should be utilized unless extremely injured. - 4.
+Triage Tags will be utilized by transport units/aircraft to properly identify and track patients. - 5.
 Use a reliable method to count the number of patients in each category.
-This information will need to be relayed to the Triage Group Supervisor (Unit Leader) officer, and in turn, the Medical Branch Director. - 5.
-Direct ambulatory patients to the GREEN Treatment Area when it is established.
-Use discretion in allowing GREEN patients to assist in caring for the YELLOW and RED patients while those more serious casualties are awaiting extrication to the treatment areas.
-ALL persons involved in the incident are to be triaged and tagged those without apparent injuries should be tagged GREEN. - 6.
-Report number of casualties in each category and in total to the Triage Group Supervisor (Unit Leader). - 7.
+This information will need to be relayed to the CCP Group Supervisor (Med Boss) officer, and in turn, the Medical Branch Director. - 6.
+Direct ambulatory patients to the GREEN Casualty Collection (CCP) Area when it is established.
+Use discretion in allowing GREEN patients to assist in caring for the YELLOW and RED patients while those more serious casualties are awaiting extrication to the CCP areas.
+ALL persons involved in the incident are to be triaged, taped, and tagged those without apparent injuries should be tagged GREEN. - 7.
+Report number of casualties in each category and in total to the Triage Group Supervisor (Med Boss). - 8.
 Repeat triage sequence when possible and note changes in any casualty's condition.
-Perform a more detailed assessment, provide treatment, and write-in information on the tag while casualties are being extricated to the Treatment Area.
+Perform a more detailed "MARCH" assessment, provide treatment, and write-in information on the tape while casualties are being extricated to the casualty collection point.